-With globalization, many nations have liberalized their trade policies and removed trade barriers.
-The transaction costs have decreased and immigration has contributed to increase international trade: inter-industry trade and intra-industry trade (IIT).
+With globalisation, many nations have liberalised their trade policies and removed trade barriers.
+Globalisation means increasing economic integration, free mobility of capital across boundaries, as well as free mobility of labour and migration.
+Globalisation today offers diaspora communities new opportunities for international business, using their international social networks.
+Due to these social and ethnic networks, the transaction costs have decreased and immigration has contributed to the increase of both types of international trade: inter-industry trade and intra-industry trade (IIT).
 According to the traditional trade theory (Ricardian and Heckscher-Ohlin models), the factor movements and trade are substitutes.
 According to the new trade theory, the link between migration and IIT can be established through the trade transaction costs (see, for example, Helpman and Krugman, 1985).
-However, the theoretical literature on the effects of immigration on trade is scarce.
+However, the theoretical literature on the effects of immigration on trade is recent.
 In his seminal paper, Rauch (1999) proposes a network view of trade in differentiated products where immigration can lead to a reduction in trade transaction costs.
 He uses a gravity model of international trade to test if proximity and common language/colonial ties are more important to differentiated products than for homogeneous products.
-There are some empirical studies on the relation between immigration and trade (see Girma and Yu, 2002; Blanes, 2005; White, 2007).
+There are some empirical studies on the relation between immigration and trade (see Girma and Yu, 2002; Blanes, 2005).
+The gravity equation does not arise from a many-country Heckscher-Ohlin model.
+The specialisation in differentiated goods generates the force of gravity and this specialisation can be a result of an Armington structure of demand.
+Feenstra, Markusen and Rose (2001) proved that a wide range of theories are consistent with a gravity-type equation.
+Following the reciprocal dumping model of trade (Brander, 1981; Brander and Krugman, 1983), they also consider a model with homogeneous products when there is imperfect competition and segmented markets.
+However, the models of product differentiation and complete specialisation and the models of homogeneous products predicted subtle differences in parameter values.
+Despite the theoretical problems, the gravity equation describes very well the bilateral trade flows as a function of the incomes and distance between trade partners and works successfully in the empirical studies on developed and developing countries.

-In this paper, which attempts to increase the scarce empirical evidence on this subject, we analyse the impact of immigration on Portuguese trade.
+In this paper we analyse the impact of immigration on Portuguese trade, making the distinction between inter- and intra-industry trade.
 The purpose of this paper is to test for the impact of immigration on Portuguese exports (X) and imports (M) and on Portuguese IIT by types (horizontal IIT, and vertical IIT), controlling the effects of other socio-economic factors, like factor endowments, distance and culture.
-As the purpose of this paper is not to estimate the determinants of inter-industry or intra-industry trade, it only requires applies trade theory in order to gain an understanding of the link between factor movements and trade flows and to justify the expected sign of the explanatory variables' coefficients.
+Since we do not seek to estimate the determinants of inter-industry or intra-industry trade, it only requires applied trade theory in order to gain an understanding of the link between factor movements and trade flows and to justify the expected sign of the explanatory variables' coefficients.